 9. Practice opening gifts, taking turns and waiting for others, and giving gifts.
-Role play scenarios with your child in preparation for him/her getting a gift they do not want.
+Role-play scenarios with your child in preparation for him/her getting a gift they do not want.

 10. Prepare family members for strategies to use to minimize anxiety or behavioral incidents, and to enhance participation.
-Help them to understand if the person with autism prefers to be hugged or not, needs calm discussions or provide other suggestions that will facilitate a smoother holiday season.
+Help them to understand if the person with autism prefers to be hugged or not, needs calm discussions, or provides other suggestions that will facilitate a smoother holiday season.

-11. If the person with autism is on special diet, make sure there is food available that he/she can eat.
+11. If the person with autism is on a special diet, make sure there is food available that he/she can eat.
 And even if they are not on a special diet, be cautious of the amount of sugar consumed.

 12. Above all, know your loved one with autism.
 Know how much noise and other sensory input they can take.
 Know their level of anxiety and the amount of preparation it may take.

 Don’t stress.
 Plan in advance.
 And most of all have a wonderful holiday season!